bmwcarit/ramses/doc/sphinx/logic.rst

 You can :ref:`link nodes <Creating links between nodes>` to form a more sophisticated logic execution graph.

-You can :ref:`bind to Ramses objects <Linking logic nodes to Ramses scenes>` to control a 3D ``Ramses`` scene.
+You can :ref:`bind to Ramses objects <Linking logic nodes to Ramses scene objects>` to control a 3D ``Ramses`` scene.

-Finally, the :class:`ramses::LogicEngine` class and all its content can be also saved/loaded from a file.
-Refer to :ref:`the section on saving/loading from files for more details <Saving/Loading from file>`.

 ==================================================
 Object lifecycle
 ==================================================

-All objects besides the :class:`ramses::LogicEngine` instance follow a strict factory pattern.
+All logic objects are managed by the :class:`ramses::LogicEngine` instance which they were created from.
-An object ``X`` is created by a method of the shape ``X* LogicEngine::createX(...)``.
-The pointer returned shall not be freed or deleted, instead objects must be destroyed by calling :func:`ramses::LogicEngine::destroy`.
+A logic object ``X`` is created by a method ``X* LogicEngine::createX(...)``.
+The pointer returned shall not be freed or deleted, instead objects can be destroyed by calling :func:`ramses::LogicEngine::destroy`.
+Logic objects are automatically destroyed when their owning :class:`ramses::LogicEngine` instance is destroyed.
+The :class:`ramses::LogicEngine` itself is managed by the :class:`ramses::Scene` it was created from following same principle.

 .. note::